60 Hobbies for Men to Add Happiness to Your Life

 52. Collecting Records and Vinyls

-For those who simply love music, listening to and feeling the songs is often the best parts.
+For those guys who simply love music, listening to and feeling the songs is often the best part.
 But for those who are into the classic, old school experience, the scent of vinyl records is priceless.

-If you are one of those dudes who loves to enjoy his music on vintage equipment, collecting vinyl records could be the hobby for you.
+If you are one of those guys who love to enjoy their music on vintage equipment, collecting vinyl records could be the hobby for you.